mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 * When cloudfront sends a request to the origin, to fetch the latest data, If it receives a 304 response (Not Modified), it will return the object in its cache, instead of getting the page from the origin.
 * Conditional requests can be used from the browser to cloudfront, or from cloudfront to the origin
 * For Conditional requests on custom origin, the origin must manually manage the headers.
 On S3 it is managed natively

+### Caching parameters

+* Can define
+  * Minimum TTL
+  * Maximum TTL
+  * Default TTL
+* Min an Max are used when user specify in the header a value for the caching duration.
+Default TTL is used when no header has been sent.

 ## ACM